rossetti/KSLBook/docs/09-Chapter9.md

 The KSL has support for using control variates within the context of a DEDS simulation via the `ControlVariateDataCollector` class.
 The `ControlVariateDataCollector` class works in a similar fashion as the `ReplicationDataCollector` class that was discussed in Section \@ref(simoaCapture).
 The following code illustrates its use.

+::: {.example #exControlVar name="Illustrating Control Variates"}
+This example illustrates how to define controls, collect the responses, and compute the control variate estimators using KSL regression constructs.
 ```kotlin
     val model = Model("CV Example")
     model.numberOfReplications = 100